 - This seminar allows students completing the Grand Challenge Scholars Program to reflect on their experiences, share their learning and insights with new Scholars, and engage in outreach to the broader UMBC and local community.

-- Students will work towards completion of their e-portfolios, mentor and help to train the entering cohort of Scholars, and present their experiences and knowledge they have learned in class and in public forums on and off campus.
+- Students will work towards completing their e-portfolios, mentor and help train the entering cohort of Scholars, and present their experiences and knowledge they have learned in class and public forums on and off campus.
 Restricted to students who have been admitted to the Grand Challenge Scholars Program.

 Overview of Course Structure

 - GCSP 401 is intentionally co-scheduled at the same time as GCSP 301 (fall) or GCSP 302 (spring).
 Students may take either offering of GCSP 401 (fall or spring).

 - Students will engage in four primary GCSP-related activity groups throughout the semester:

 - Completion and documentation of their program experiences,